Drayton South Open-Cut Coal Mine

 - A previous recommendation to increase capacity by increasing the belt width on load-out conveyors was challenged.
 Instead, load-out was improved by increasing speed, enabling existing belts and structures to be retained and saving A$10 million.

-- Access to the site was restricted to a single entry point through the existing operating mine.
-We adapted additional remote access gates for use during construction, a productivity improvement that saved between A$5 million and A$8 million.
+- Restricted access to the site to a single entry point through the existing operating mine.
+Adapted additional remote access gates for use during construction, a productivity improvement that saved between A$5 million and A$8 million.

-- A rolled steel arch was chosen as a bridge solution that was suitable for the limited life expectation required, saving A$5 million.
+- Chose a rolled steel arch as a bridge solution that was suitable for the limited life expectation required, saving A$5 million.

 “The Hatch team provided the needed expertise and experience for a project of this nature and demonstrated the flexibility required to adjust in an environment of significant regulatory approval uncertainty in New South Wales.”